the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 `Operation.` -  flaw in the way the users interact with the system (social engineering) the psychological manipulation of people
 `Integration` - components are insecurely combined.

 `privilege Escalation` - elevating permission from a regular user to an “admin” or “root”.

+`Speculative execution` - an optimization technique where a computer system performs some task that may not be needed.
+Work is done before it is known whether it is actually needed, so as to prevent a delay that would have to be incurred by doing the work after it is known that it is needed.
+If it turns out the work was not needed after all, most changes made by the work are reverted and the results are ignored.
+[Vox](https://www.youtube.com/watch?v=d1BRw32nMqg); Vulnerability in the cache.

 `side-channel attack` - attack based on byproducts of the system, ie time it takes the system to run or the sounds emitted by the CPU.
 `zero day attack` - no one knows about the attack; minute is discovered engineers have zero days to fix it
 `meltdown` - vulnerability on the hardware level, can read memory not authorized to access.
-`watering hole attack` -
+`watering hole attack` - an attacker guesses or observes which websites an organization often uses and infects one or more of them with malware.
+Eventually, some member of the targeted group will become infected. [wiki](https://en.wikipedia.org/wiki/Watering_hole_attack)
-`machine address code` (mac) -
+`machine address code` (mac) [wiki](https://en.wikipedia.org/wiki/MAC_address)
-`evil maid attack`
+`evil maid attack` - an attacker with physical access alters it in some undetectable way so that they can later access the device, or the data on it [wiki](https://en.wikipedia.org/wiki/Evil_maid_attack)

 Vault 7 - [wikileaks](https://en.wikipedia.org/wiki/Vault_7)

-`Speculative execution` - an optimization technique where a computer system performs some task that may not be needed.
-Work is done before it is known whether it is actually needed, so as to prevent a delay that would have to be incurred by doing the work after it is known that it is needed.
-If it turns out the work was not needed after all, most changes made by the work are reverted and the results are ignored.
-[Vox](https://www.youtube.com/watch?v=d1BRw32nMqg); Vulnerability in the cache.

 [Time-of-check to time-of-use](https://en.wikipedia.org/wiki/Time-of-check_to_time-of-use)

 Cryptanalyis Github via [DominicBreuker](https://github.com/DominicBreuker/cryptanalysis)